bitfoundation/bitplatform/docs/bit-server-side/introduction.md

 * Integrated Logging infrastructure
 * , ...

 Remember that you can use whatever you want.
 You're not limited to what we provide to you.
-Bit is a framework for developers.